-You want stocking stuffers that are fun and high-quality, but you don’t want to spend a million dollars.
+You want stocking stuffers for kids that are fun and high-quality, but you don’t want to spend a million dollars.
 And you want to know what’s in all the stores so that you don’t have to go to ALL the stores.
 Right?

 Directly beside the cash registers, there’s even MORE stuff.
 These tiny tiny animals are 79 cents each.

 There are also cool pencils, little wooden cars ($2 each), and tons of other small cute things.

 2) Scholar’s Choice